-Cash flow hedges cover:
+Cash flow hedges cover

-Foreign exchange - foreign exchange contracts were taken out in the 2016 financial year to purchase a pilot launch in Australian dollars for delivery in July 2017.
-PrimePort's treasury policy provides that all purchases of items in foreign currency with an equivalent at spot rate greater than NZ\$250,000 are to be hedged.
+Foreign exchange - foreign exchange contracts were taken out in the 2018 financial year to purchase a tug in United States dollars for delivery in December 2018.
+PrimePort's treasury policy provides that purchases of items in foreign currency with an equivalent at spot rate greater than NZ\$250,000 are to be hedged.

-Interest rate swaps - as at balance date four interest rate swaps had been entered into.
+Interest rate swaps - as at balance date six interest rate swaps had been entered into.